alfahadgm/Claude-Code-Universal/AUDIT-PROMPTS.md

 SCOPE: Critical Error Handling Gaps, System Resilience, and Failure Recovery.

-TOOL-AUGMENTED INVESTIGATION (use available tools, skip when absent):
+INVESTIGATION TOOLS (use whichever tools suit each investigation):
+- Grep/Glob/Read: Find catch/except/rescue/.catch( patterns.
+Search
+  for empty catch blocks.
+Search for timeout configurations.
+Inspect error middleware and global error handlers.
 - Sequential Thinking: Trace failure paths step-by-step.
-For each external dependency (DB, cache, queue, third-party API), model what happens when it fails: timeout, error, or returns garbage data.
+For each external dependency, model what happens when it fails: timeout, error, or garbage data.
-- LSP/Serena: Find all try/catch blocks, error middleware registrations,
-  and error boundary components.
-Trace from catch blocks to verify errors are actually handled (re-thrown, logged with context, surfaced to user) — not silently swallowed.
+- LSP/Serena: Find all try/catch blocks and error middleware.
+Trace from catch blocks to verify errors are actually handled — not silently swallowed.

-- Fallback: Use Grep to find catch, except, rescue, .catch( patterns.
-  Search for empty catch blocks (catch followed by {} or pass).
-  Search for timeout configurations (timeout, connectTimeout, requestTimeout).
-Use Read to inspect error middleware and global error handlers.
+CONFIDENCE ROUTING (do NOT enter plan mode for this):
+When you find an issue, assess confidence inline — "confident" means you can cite the exact file, line, and mechanism without ambiguity:
+- Confident → report as [verified].
+- Uncertain → collect the issue.
+After the investigation pass, dispatch ALL uncertain issues as parallel subagents (one per issue, via the Agent tool).
+Each subagent independently: traces the full error propagation path.
+Checks whether an empty catch is intentional (higher-level handler exists, fire-and-forget operation).
+Checks if the framework provides default handling.
+  Uses LSP to corroborate if available.
+Each subagent returns one of:
+  - Confirmed → report as [verified].
+  - Disproven → discard, do not include in output.
+  - Plausible but cannot confirm → add to "Investigated but Unverified" appendix at the end of the report.

 Analyze the codebase and report the following: